10 Examples of Compound Sentences

 5. I will call you later; I have not had a chance to discuss this with you yet.

-6. You have completed the first task, but you are still working on the second one.
+6. You have completed the first task, but we are unable to do it.

 7. She is cooking dinner, and her family will arrive soon to eat.